Fee schedule and payment information

 There are currently more than 20 million U.S. veterans, over 1.2 million men and women serving on active duty in our Armed Forces and another 800,000 in the reserves.
 Many millions more have served in uniform since the birth of our nation, in peacetime and war.
 Behind every one of them is a story – of struggle, perseverance, camaraderie, triumph, and sometimes even tragedy.

 At the USPTO, we are committed to working with veterans who are transitioning or have recently transitioned from active duty.
 One way we do this is through our highly successful Veteran Hiring Program.
 In fiscal year 2018, 8% of new patent examiner hires and 17% of all other new hires were veterans or transitioning service members.
-Since the program began in 2012, we’ve hired over 800 veterans or transitioning service members.
+Since the program began in 2012, we’ve hired approximately 800 veterans or transitioning service members.
 Once at the USPTO, we continue to provide a support network through the USPTO Military Association, an affinity group comprised of veterans, spouses of veterans, and employees who support our veterans and those still serving in the reserves.

 Clockwise from top left: Keepsakes from USPTO employees Mary Capodice, Troy Tyler, Dean Dominique, and Cevilla Randle.
 Photos by Jay Premack/USPTO.